Previous Book Contents Book Index Next

 Speech Attributes

-Any given person has only one voice, but can alter the characteristics of their speech in a number of different ways.
+Any given person has only one voice, but can alter the characteristics of his or her speech in a number of different ways.
 For example, a person can speak slowly or quickly and with a low or a high pitch.
 Similarly, the Speech Manager provides routines that allow you to modify these and other speech attributes, regardless of which voice is in use.
 A speech attribute is a setting defined for a class of voices or for all voices that affects the quality of speech produced by the Speech Manager.
 The Speech Manager provides routines to directly alter two speech attributes--speech rate and speech pitch.
 These routines are described in the section "Changing Speech Attributes" beginning on page 4-73.
 You can change two other speech attributes--pitch modulation and speech volume--by using the mechanism of speech information selectors, which is described in the section "Speech Information Selectors" beginning on page 4-39.

 The speech rate of a speech channel is the approximate number of words of text that the synthesizer should say in one minute.
 Slower speech rates make the speech easier to understand, but can be annoyingly tedious to listen to.
 Some applications, such as aids for the visually impaired, require very fast speech rates.
 Speech rates are expressed as fixed-point values.
 Each speech synthesizer determines it own range of speech rates.
 The speech pitch of a speech channel represents the middle pitch of the voice, roughly corresponding to the key in which a song is played.
 It is a fixed-point value in the range of 0.000 through 127.000, where 60.000 corresponds to middle C on a conventional piano.
 Each 1.000-unit change in a value corresponds to a musical half step.
 This is the same scale used in specifying MIDI note values, as described in the chapter "Sound Manager" in this book.
 Figure 4-3 shows a piano keyboard with the corresponding MIDI note values.